Skip to content

 Type errors during build

-Run npm install in the lsp/ directory to install dependencies.
+Run pnpm install from the project root to install dependencies.

 Architecture